thewhitetulip/intro-to-vuejs/1_introduction.md

 We want to show each element in the array `todos` and want to bind the current element's `item` prop to current 'todo' in the loop.

-> Usually Vue templates are long, hence we have to use the '\' delimiter to have multi line templates.
+**Note:** Usually Vue templates are long, hence we have to use the '\' delimiter to have multi line templates.

 > If you want to check a sample app, check [http://github.com/thewhitetulip/go-vue-events](go-vue-events), the code uses a component based model to delete an event using a HTTP request.
 Backend can be written in any language, this project's backend is written in Go.
+We will be refering to it in a future chapter.
+But it is a good idea to jump into reading other projects while learning a language/framework so that you would develop your logic.

 ## v-bind